All packs, bags, and pouches are 18% off this weekend, discount will show at checkout.

 The legend of Punchie Wallace.
-Soldier, boxer, wood splitter, deer culler and private hunter.
+Soldier, boxer, wood splitter, deer culler and hunter.

 Once upon a time, in the mystical wilderness on the fringes of Poronui, there lived a character like no other.
 For a whopping four decades, Punchie Wallace carved out his own unique slice of paradise, nestled among towering beech trees along the eastern edges of the Kaimanawa Forest Park.